eny2890/Class_Files/README.md

 #https://www.youtube.com/watch?v=FIrsOBy5k58

-#togehter, we will create a project for this class and a data folder and download the metadata for this project.
+# together, we will create a project for this class and a data folder and download the metadata for this project.

 Install these packages:
 * install.packages("BiocManager")